 Basis for Qualified Opinion

-(xxii) The past MD Mr Manmohan Gupta had fraudulently shifted the entire business ofthe company including its Intellectual Property to his own entity; consequently there is norevenue from operations during the year.
+1. The past MD Mr Manmohan Gupta had fraudulently shifted the entire business of thecompany including its Intellectual Property to his own entity; consequently there is norevenue from operations during the year.
 The Company is making efforts to get back thisbusiness.

-(xxiii) The Company had increased its authorised capital from _.
-21 cr to _.70 cr in FY 2010-11 but did not deposit the fee with RoC ; in the meanwhile the feestructure was revised by the Companies Act 2013 and the applicable fee increasedsubstantially.
+2. The Company had increased its authorised capital from Rs.
+21 cr to Rs.
+70cr in FY 2010-11 but did not deposit the fee with RoC ; in the meanwhile the feestructure was revised by the Companies Act 2013 and the applicable fee increasedsubstantially.

 The company's writ petition challenging the revision in fees on the ground that thecapital was increased prior to the 2013 Amendment is pending in the Delhi High Court.

-The amount payable _.
-55.97 lacs (calculated as per Companies Act 1956) appears as"other current liabilities" (note 19); no provision has been made for anyinterest or fines payable thereon.
+The amount payable Rs.
+55.97 lacs (calculated as per Companies Act 1956) appears as"other current liabilities" (note 19 to financial statements); no provision hasbeen made for any interest or fines payable thereon.

 No provision has been made for interest / penalties payable on the defaulted amounts.

-We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our qualified opinion on the financial statements.
+We believe that the audit evidence we have obtained is sufficient and appropriate toprovide a basis for our Qualified Opinion.

 Key Audit Matters